 - mostly used by European cars manufactured between 2000 and 2004

 - mostly used by vehicles manufactured after 2003 that use ISO9141 K-Line

 ISO 15765-4/SAE J2480 (CAN-BUS)

 - the most modern protocol

 - mandatory for all vehicles sold after 2008 in the US

 Why do car owners need to use an OBD2 scanner?

 Thanks to the standards mandated by the government, today’s cars are now equipped with computerized components that make it easier for consumers or professional auto mechanics to determine possible problems.

 Typically, a car’s dashboard is illuminated by the brake light, engine light, or other warning lights to alert a driver about a possible issue with the car.

-Instead of right away bringing a vehicle to an auto mechanic, owners may use a car diagnostic tool or scanner.
+Instead of right away bringing a vehicle to an auto mechanic, owners may use a car diagnostic tool or scanner, which provides access to data from the engine control unit (ECU) and offers information about troubleshooting problems inside a vehicle.
 Often, they come along with some helpful instructions, thus they’re easy to use.